Where I find inspiration, creativity, and wisdom to share.

 There are so many brilliant poets and philosophers who share their ideas in beautiful ways.
 Here are the ones I keep coming back to, again and again, for reference during my practice.

-I am happy to discuss these books anytime, and if you have any recommendations that I can add to my list, please feel free to share them with me.
+I am happy to discuss these (or any) books anytime.
+If you have any recommendations that I can add to my reading list, please share them with me.